Democratising trust: Open source tooling for safe, secure and trustworthy AI

 As AI systems scale, trust can’t remain locked behind proprietary tools or limited to technical experts.
 It needs to be open, accessible, and global.

-Together, the OECD, Mozilla, the India AI Impact Summit, Mistral AI, The UK AI Security Institute and ROOST are inviting AI practitioners, researchers, and builders worldwide to submit open source tools that help assess, measure, and monitor AI safety, security, and trustworthiness.
+Together, the OECD, Mozilla, the India AI Impact Summit, Mistral AI, the UK AI Security Institute and ROOST are inviting AI practitioners, researchers, and builders worldwide to submit open source tools that help assess, measure, and monitor AI safety, security, and trustworthiness.

 Why Submit?